robertmassaioli/openapi-merge/README.md

 With this assumption in mind, it allows you to provide multiple OpenAPI 3.0 files and have them be merged together, in a deterministic manner, into a single OpenAPI specification.

+## Missing Features

+ * Write the remainder of the Component copying logic.
+ * Ensure that the top-level 'x-' parameters are copied over from the first file that they are found from.
+ * Ensure that the security fields come with us.
+Ensure that they are migrated correctly.